Please go to the College of Arts & Sciences page for a lay summary of our work.

-We employ theory, lab experiments, field surveys, and metadata to improve our understanding of the fundamental links among energy/material supply and the quantity and quality of biomass accrued at different levels of organization (cells, organs, individuals, populations, ecosystems).
-We are set up to study freshwater taxa and ecosystems, although we continue to work collaboratively in a variety of systems.
+We employ theory, lab experiments, field experiments & surveys, and are set up to quantify the elemental composition of cells, organs, individuals, populations, and communities.
 Positions for undergraduate, graduate, and postdoctoral research are available or can be developed.
-Email Puni (firstname.lastname@example.org).
+Email Puni (email@example.com).

 Liebig J (1855) Principles of agricultural chemistry.
 Dowden, Hutchinson & Ross, London.